Cornelius Jabez Hughes: Photography

 After spending his early life as a tailor, Cornelius Jabez Hughes became interested in the new art of photography.
 Cornelius Jabez Hughes first worked as an assistant to English photographer John Jabez Edwin Mayall in London.
 After 1847 he moved to Glasgow, Scotland, where he opened his own successful studio and became a member of the Glasgow Photographic Society.
 In 1855 he returned to London and bought Mayall's former studio.
 Hughes later moved to the Isle of Wight and built the Regina House Studio in Ryde.
 His studio's location on the Isle of Wight was not far from Queen Victoria's Osborne House and the British royalty became frequent patrons.

 Hughes is most recognized for his portrait photography and having captured a number of photos of royalty and famous people during his career, which included Queen Victoria, Princess Alexandra of Saxe-Altenburg, Prince Alemayehu, Princess Alice, Prime Minister Benjamin Disraeli, and Queen Victoria's favorite Scottish attendant John Brown.
 He also photographed the exterior and interior of Osborne House.
-His photos are held and displayed as part of a number of prominent collections including by the National Portrait Gallery in London, The J. Getty Museum in Los Angeles, and the Royal Collection.
+His photos are held by a number of prominent collections including by the National Portrait Gallery in London, The J. Getty Museum in Los Angeles, and the Royal Collection.